ome/omero_searcher/INSTALL.md

 for help on additional arguments.

-If you have previously installed a web application the OMERO.web configuration step will fail, see Configuration above for details how to manually enable OMERO.searcher in OMERO.web.
+If you have previously installed a web application the OMERO.web configuration step will fail, see Configuration below for details on how to manually enable OMERO.searcher in OMERO.web.